weka/csi-wekafs/docs/storage-class-configurations.md

 ## Kubernetes storage integration with WEKA: WekaFS and NFS transport modes

-The architecture diagram illustrates two Kubernetes (k8s) worker nodes connected to a WEKA cluster via different data transport mechanisms.
-The first node uses the WEKA CSI Plugin with seven WEKA clients, communicating through WekaFS.
-The second node uses a kernel NFS driver to connect to the WEKA cluster via an NFS protocol server (gateway).
+The architecture diagram illustrates two Kubernetes (k8s) worker nodes connected to a WEKA cluster via the WEKA CSI Plugin, each using different transport mechanisms.
+The first node includes up to seven WEKA clients, communicating with the WEKA cluster through WekaFS.
+The second node uses a kernel NFS driver, which interacts with the WEKA cluster via an NFS protocol server (gateway).

-When the WEKA CSI Plugin uses a WEKA client, WekaFS is the data transport.
-If the WEKA driver cannot be installed, the CSI Plugin switches to NFS failback mode.
-In this mode, the CSI Plugin retains its functionality but uses NFS for data transport.
+The WEKA CSI Plugin enables seamless communication with the WEKA cluster, regardless of the transport mode.
+When using WEKA clients, WekaFS serves as the data transport.
+If the WEKA driver is not applicable, the CSI Plugin detects this and automatically switches to NFS failback mode.
+In this configuration, the CSI Plugin retains full functionality but uses NFS for data transport instead of WekaFS.

-This approach allows multiple Kubernetes worker nodes to access the same WEKA storage cluster, even when using different transport modes.
-It ensures flexibility, supporting environments where WekaFS is not feasible.
+This architecture allows multiple Kubernetes worker nodes to work with the same WEKA storage cluster, leveraging different transport modes as needed.
+It provides flexibility for environments where WekaFS installation may not be feasible.

 >**Note**:
 >NFS has limitations, such as .snapshots not being supported with Ganesha, which blocks snapshot-backed volumes and creating volumes from snapshots.